theGoodB0rg/CyberSec/README.md

 #### **PDF Export Details**

 - PDF export uses Puppeteer (headless Chromium).
 If Puppeteer is not available or fails, the server returns a styled HTML with header `X-PDF-Fallback: true`.
 The UI will save this as `.html` and prompt you to print to PDF via your browser.
+- A legacy Markdown-to-PDF workflow powered by `markdown-pdf`/PhantomJS is still bundled for future use.
+The Docker image now installs the PhantomJS prerequisites (`bzip2`, font libraries, GTK stack) so this path can be re-enabled without additional setup.
 - All binary downloads set correct `Content-Type` and `Content-Disposition` headers for professional compatibility.

 #### **CSV Export Details**